KEEN Radio, San Jose

 KEEN and United Broadcasting received its primary financial backing from George Mardikian, an Armenian freedom fighter who escaped from a Turkish prison and came to the United States in 1922.
 With limited knowledge of the English language, he made his way from New York to San Francisco to join his brother and sister.
 His first job in America was washing dishes in a cafeteria; from there, he took a job as a steward on an ocean liner and began learning the skills necessary to become a chef.

-Upon his return to California, in 1932 he opened his first restaurant, Omar Khayyam’s, in Fresno, which led to two more restaurants of the same name — the famous of which was located in San Francisco — and a chain of sandwich shops.
+Upon his return to California, in 1932 he opened his first restaurant, Omar Khayyam’s, in Fresno, which led to two more restaurants of the same name — the most famous of which was located in San Francisco — and a chain of sandwich shops.
 From 1942 to 1954, Mr. Mardikian served as a food consultant to the United States Army.
 He also founded the American National Committee to Aid Homeless Armenians and worked with the Boy Scouts for more than sixty years.
 A naturalized citizen of the United States, he was awarded the Medal of Freedom, the highest civilian award an American can receive, for his service to the nation.

 Mr. Mardikian became involved in radio through his “Dinner At Omar Khayyam’s” broadcasts on San Francisco’s primary NBC station, KPO, which led to a friendship with station executives George D. Snell, Jr., and B. Floyd Farr.
 The trio began discussing the ownership of their own radio station, and subsequently applied to the FCC for the available 1370 kc. frequency in San Jose, which they received authorization for in October 1946.